KevinRohn/KevinRohn.github.io/content/blog/az-managed-identity-github/index.md

 #layout: simple
 ---

+## Background

+I created this article, because of the time I searched the web I found less ressources.
+First of all I was looking for a solution to acces Azure ressources from GitHub.
+The main reason of this was to use Azure Key Vault in GitHub actions to do codesigning jobs.

 ## Why use Azure managed identity?

 The biggest advantage of Azure Managed Identity is that nobody knows the credentials.